Me1-X1ang/Rivet-drawing-matching/README.md

 - **DINOv2 zero-shot retrieval**: works without training.
 It extracts embeddings from each drawing and the query photo, then searches by cosine similarity.
 - **ArcFace retrieval**: uses augmented drawing images to train a metric-learning model, then searches with trained embeddings.

 This repository intentionally does **not** include datasets, generated images, trained models, or cached indexes.
-Those files are local artifacts and are ignored by Git.

 ## What Is Included